Orion00/startup/README.md

 **Database data:** User's last played time and date, user's last chaos bag setup, user's last campaign log, and user's notepad are all saved on a database.

-**WebSocket:** Sends a notifcation to other users when someone else logs on
+**WebSocket:** Sends a notification to other users when someone else logs on

 **React:** Used for simpler website building